- Rust 100%

 Change authentication.email in config.toml to your Google account e-mail address.
 Go to the embedded Google sign in page, and log in with the same address.
 When you sign in and the page continues to load infinitely, use your browser's devtools to grab the oauth_token cookie.

-Now, generate an aas token by running the following command, where TOKEN is the value of the cookie:
+Now, generate an aas token by running the login command.

 It should output something like this: